officialjaware/terraform-google-secops-byop-byoid/README.md

 Variable | Description | Example
 -- | -- | --
-google_organization | This is the org name of your Okta account.  | dev-123456.oktapreview.com would have an org name of `dev-12345`. gcp_project_id | This is the domain of your Okta account. | dev-123456.oktapreview.com would have a base url of `oktapreview.com`. okta_token | This is the API token to interact with your Okta org. | 00I_2kmj1kk345jj2m2k32
+google_organization | This is the org name of GCP Organization.  | acmecorp.com
+gcp_project_id | ID of the project configured for SecOps. | acmecorp-chronicle secops_tenant_url | URL of your SecOps tenant | https://acmecorp.backstory.chronicle.security

 </details>